dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 var point = new Point();
 {% endpc %}

+#### this

+Inside of a class, the `this` keyword references the current instance.
+Only use `this` when there is a name conflict.
+Otherwise, Dart style omits the `this`.

+{% pc dart 0 %}
+class Point {
+  num x, y;

+  moveX(num amount) {
+    // no need for this.x
+    x += amount;
+  }
+}

 #### Constructors

-The familiar constructor will create a new instance of a class.
+The constructor creates a new instance of a class.

-A default, or zero argument, constructor is provided if you do not declare a constructor.
+If you do not declare a constructor, a default, or zero argument, constructor is provided for you.

 Declare a constructor by creating a method with the same name as its class.